noise-lab/Coursera-SDN/assignments/sdn-ixp/README.md

 <span class="c2">SDX’s route server will select B’s routes for the prefixes</span> <span class="c0">140.0.0.0/24</span><span class="c0">,</span> <span class="c0">150.0.0.0/24</span><span class="c0">,</span> <span class="c0">160.0.0.0/24</span><span class="c0"> &</span> <span class="c0">170.0.0.0/24</span><span class="c0">;</span> <span class="c2">C’s routes for the prefixes</span><span class="c0"> </span><span class="c0">180.0.0.0/24</span><span class="c0"> &</span> <span class="c0">190.0.0.0/24</span><span class="c0">; and</span> <span class="c2">A’s routes for the prefixes</span><span class="c0"> </span><span class="c0">100.0.0.0/24</span><span class="c0"> &</span> <span class="c0">110.0.0.0/24</span><span class="c0">.

-</span> <span class="c2">Even though A’s policy is to forward port 80 traffic to B, the SDX controller will forward port 80 traffic with dstip = 180.0.0.1 to C. Since C’s inbound TE policy forwards the HTTP traffic to c2, thus this traffic should be received at c2\.
+</span> <span class="c2">Even though A’s policy is to forward port 80 traffic to B, the SDX controller will forward port 80 traffic with dstip = 180.0.0.1 to C (because participant B didn't advertise the route for the prefix 180.0.0.0/24).
+Since C’s inbound TE policy forwards the HTTP traffic to c2, thus this traffic should be received at c2\.
 Similarly HTTPS traffic from A should be received at c1\.

 <span class="c2">Similar to the walkthrough example, you can use iperf to test the policy configuration.
 You can verify that port 80 traffic for routes advertised by B will be received by node b1.</span>
 ```bash